locationtech/jts/RELEASING.md

 # JTS Release Guide

-This guiide is intended for JTS project maintainers.
+This guide is intended for JTS project maintainers, to assist them in preparing releases of the project.

 ## Release Checklist

-* Set version information in class `JTSVerson`
+* Set version information in class `JTSVersion`
-* Confirm build complete correctly
+* Confirm Maven build executes with no errors
-* Review scripts in `bin` to confirm they work
+* Review scripts in `bin` to confirm correctness